 According to the hair experts at Southern Living, thin hair refers to the amount of hair you have per square inch on your scalp.
 In contrast, “fine hair” simply means that the strand itself is thin and silky.
 Because fine natural hair is easily weighed down with heavy products, it may appear thin, but these two traits are not necessarily always linked.

 Medium hair is the most common hair texture.
 Medium hair is not as fragile as fine hair and can easily be manipulated into styles.
-Because these strands are thicker, they can easily hold up to the kinds of treatment that otherwise might break fine, brittle coils.
+Because these strands are thicker, they can easily hold up to the kinds of treatment that otherwise might break fine, brittle curls.

 The biggest concern for most people with this hair type is the difficulty of maintaining moisture and avoiding dry ends.
 Those with this hair type should seek out products that target dryness to help moisturize their hair.